binary-com/perl-Plack-App-CGIBin-Streaming/README.md

 - preload

-    In a production environment probably you want to use a (pre)forking server to run your application.
+    In a production environment, you probably want to use a (pre)forking server to run the application.
 In this case is is sensible to compile as much perl code as possible at server startup time by the parent process because then all the children share the RAM pages where the code resides (by copy-on-write) and you utilize your server resources much better.